luizdamim/luizdamim.com/content/blog/tracking-changes-with-context-using-phoenix-and-ecto/index.md

 tags: ["elixir", "phoenix", "ecto"]
 ---

-In the [previous post](/blog/tracking-changes-with-context) we discussed why it's important to add context to the application's data changes.
+In the [previous post](/blog/tracking-changes-with-context), we discussed why it's important to add context to the application's data changes.
 Now we're going to see how we can do that in Elixir with Phoenix and Ecto.

 ## Adding context to Context

 ![What does that even mean?](what-does-that-even-mean.jpg "What does that even mean?")

-Context is an overloaded term, specially in programming.
+Context is an overloaded term, especially in programming.
 Let's see the two definitions we will be using:

 **Context:**